BenjamTorr/Enron_email_analysis_STOR674/README.md

 │   ├── README.md                                           | Explanation of the files that are contained
 ├── models                                                  | Folder where the models for user-specific folder classification will be saved.
 │   ├── README.md                                           | Explanation of the files type.
-├── mydocker                                                | Folder contanining the docker images │   ├── TBD                                                 |
-│   └── TBD                                                 |
-├── results                                                 | This folder containts the R script related to the analysis itself.
+├── Dockerfile                                              | Run the docker file to build the docker image ├── results                                                 | This folder containts the R script related to the analysis itself.
 │   ├── EDA.Rmd                                             | Run the Rmd from the raw data and obtain the clean data
 |   |── graph_analysis.R                                    | Creates igraph visualization for the data